 Access, Distribution, and Core Layers Explained

 The term campus LAN refers to a LAN network that spans a single geographic location, such as a building or university campus.
 A campus LAN can be an entire network or part of an enterprise network.
-An enterprise network is a large network that may contain several campus networks span different geographic locations.
-If a campus network is part of an enterprise network, it allows end users and devices to access network services and resources that are available in the same geographic location or somewhat proximity to one another.
+An enterprise network is a large network that may contain several campus networks spanning different geographic locations.
+If a campus network is part of an enterprise network, it allows end users and devices to access network services and resources within the same geographic area or in proximity.

-The Cisco three-layer hierarchical model contains three layers: core, distribution, and access.
+The Cisco three-layer hierarchical model provides recommendations for designing campus LANs.
+Rather than implementing a flat network, this model endorses a hierarchical structure, which is generally easier to manage and troubleshoot.
+It contains three layers: core, distribution, and access.
 The core layer is the backbone of the network.
 It provides a high-speed connection between different distribution layer devices.
 The distribution layer connects the access layer to the core layer.
 The access layer provides initial connections to end users.

 The access layer